 In the interview you will read in a very short while you will discover that their personalities are, in my opinion, different from what one would expect.
 Giorgia, who is super strong in the field and super aggressive, seemed to me shy, at times a little awkward in relating during the interview, and incredibly sweet.
-Gabriele, who is someone I had the pleasure of meeting here in the studio, is very quiet, very placid, but he has very shrewd and sometimes very precise, biting outbursts toward the world of coaching or at any rate what the world of professionalism is in general.
+Gabriele, who is someone I have had the pleasure of meeting here in the studio, is very quiet, very placid, but he has some very shrewd and sometimes very accurate, biting outbursts toward the world of coaching or at any rate what the world of professionalism is in general.

 Both of them reveal themselves in a surprisingly interesting way, telling us about what they do, what they got out of working together, and how their book came about.
 I definitely recommend that you purchase it on Amazon in Kindle or printed version (a reminder that all proceeds go to NutriAid charity).

 I leave you with the interview with Giorgia Sottana and Gabriele Bani.
 Enjoy.

 The champion and the mental coach: that's who they are